Cheatable/FatalityClient/README.md

 </p>

 # Info
-Packet Client is an MCBE Utility mod made by: Packet, Deq and Founder
+Fatality Client is an MCBE Utility mod made by: Cheatable

-Packet Client is a fork of the Horion Client
+Fatality Client is a fork of the Packet Client which is a fork of the Horion Client

 ## Credits

 The original Horion developers

-Steve's Noob#2585
+The Packet developers

+srxfiq#7759

 NRG#4200